Theory

 Other altered chords

-Finally, lets look at some less common categories.
+Finally, some less common categories.

 Altered ninth and thirteenth chords.